MorrellLAB/sequence_handling/README.md

 ### [Quality\_Assessment](https://github.com/MorrellLab/sequence_handling/wiki/Quality_Assessment)

 The Quality_Assessment handler runs [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) on a series of samples organized in a project directory for quality control.
 In addition, a list of all output zip files will be generated for use with the Read_Depths handler.
-Our recommendation is to perform quality assesment on your raw samples and before and after quality trimming.
+It is best to perform quality assesment on raw FASTQ data and also before and after quality trimming.
 This script is designed to be run using the [Portable Batch System](http://www.pbsworks.com/).
 The Quality_Assessment handler depends on [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/), the [Portable Batch System](http://www.pbsworks.com/), and [GNU Parallel](http://www.gnu.org/software/parallel/).

 ### [Read\_Depths](https://github.com/MorrellLab/sequence_handling/wiki/Read_Depths)

-The Read_Depths handler utilizes the output from [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) to estimate the read depths for a batch of samples and outputs them into one convenient text file.
+The Read_Depths handler utilizes the output from [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) to estimate the read count for a batch of samples and outputs the read counts to a single text file.
 The Read_Depths handler depends on the [Portable Batch System](http://www.pbsworks.com/) and [GNU Parallel](http://www.gnu.org/software/parallel/) to run.

 ### [Adapter\_Trimming](https://github.com/MorrellLab/sequence_handling/wiki/Adapter_Trimming)